-Just a few notes before we start cooking.
-Pick long plump eggplant with dark purple skin for best results.
-Here in California, I buy this jumbo size eggplants and they are great for rolls.
+Just a few pointers before we begin.
+Pick long, plump eggplant with dark purple skin for the best results.
 Make sure you cut the slices properly – they should be neither very thick nor very thin.
 I used mayonnaise as a spread on rolls, but sour cream would work just as well.
 Serve the rolls warm or cold.
 Believe me, the taste of walnuts, garlic and herbs in eggplant is heaven!
 So, here we go, step by step.
 Have fun!

 UPDATE: You can also roast the eggplant slices in your oven instead of frying them.
 Refer to the recipe below!